MrFrety/One-Time-Pad/README.md

 Installation
 --
 Just click "Download ZIP", extract and open index.html in your browser.

-(This fork removes google-api and makes everything local.)
+(This fork removes the call to the Google API Servers and makes everything local.)

 License
 --